woodser/monero-ts/README.md

 ## Compiling WebAssembly binaries from source

-This project uses WebAssembly to package and execute Monero Core's source code for use in a browser or other WebAssembly-supported environments.
+This project uses WebAssembly to package and execute Monero's source code for use in a browser or other WebAssembly-supported environments.

 Compiled WebAssembly binaries are committed to ./dist for convenience, but these files can be built independently from source code: